OKC’s Most Advanced Technology

 The Ziemer Femtosecond laser and the Allegretto WAVELIGHT EX500 excimer produce the best results Dr. Luke has ever achieved.

 The flap-creation step in earlier LASIK procedures was performed using a vibrating hand-held blade called a microkeratome.
 With the advent of the blade-free Intralase system, the hand-held blade was eliminated resulting in more accuracy and greater patient comfort.

-The Ziemer Femtosecond laser is the most current advancement in blade-free technology, bringing even greater accuracy and precision to this phase of the procedure.
-A ‘femtosecond’ is one billionth of one millionth of a second.
+The Ziemer Femtosecond Laser is the most current advancement in blade-free technology, bringing even greater accuracy and precision to this phase of the procedure.
+A ‘femtosecond’ is one-billionth of one-millionth of a second.
 That means the Ziemer operates at inconceivable speed to create a series of microscopic bubbles in the outer corneal tissue.
 These bubbles form the flap without the need for cutting the tissue with a blade.
-The advantages in this technique are better safety, greater patient comfort, and faster visual recovery.
+The advantages of this technique is better safety, greater patient comfort, and faster visual recovery.

 The most advanced excimer laser system

 Earlier excimer lasers achieved startling results, but they were occasionally accompanied by night vision issues.
 Their technical limitations also meant that some patients could not be considered good candidates which prevented many would-be LASIK patients from enjoying the benefits of clear, natural lens-free vision.

 The Allegretto Wavelight EX500 is the most advanced excimer laser available.
 It means the unique characteristics that create your myopia, hyperopia, or astigmatism are resolved rapidly and with the highest accuracy possible.

 - It is the fastest excimer system available today, which means more accurate results and less stress for the patient.

 - It uses a finely focused ‘flying spot’ beam linked to an ultra-fast eye-tracking system that maps the position of the eye 200 times a second for greatest accuracy.